Impangele Lodge is self-catering accommodation in the Maropeng valley, with 7 thatch chalets, open space, and a quiet break from Johannesburg.

 Oakfield Farm is a country venue of distinction situated in Muldersdrift, near both Johannesburg and Pretoria.
 This elegant farm offers farm style accommodation on 72 acres with gardens, fields, manicured lawns, floral borders, neatly cropped hedge rows and statuesque trees.
 It provides guesthouse for groups.

-Amadwala Lodge is a 5.5-hectare bush accommodation in Honeydew, Johannesburg, featuring chalets and safari tents with indigenous trees and abundant birdlife.
+Amadwala Lodge is bush lodge accommodation on a 5.5-hectare property in Honeydew, Johannesburg, among rocky outcrops, indigenous trees and abundant bird life.

 Greensleeves accommodation on Hekpoort Road, Sterkfontein, Johannesburg, R563, South Africa offers 4 standard suites and 1 Honeymoon suite.
 All rooms sleep 2 people.
 Guests enjoy the Medieval Feast without driving home, followed by breakfast at Baron Deli.